-I wanted to do a comprehensive review on the latest instalment of Photoshop, about a month ago.
+I wanted to do a comprehensive review on the latest installment of Photoshop, about a month ago.
 I had envisioned it being about more of the same tools, without justification of the added cost.
 This is however not the case, CS6 is honestly so much better than CS5, that I was actually shocked.
 So without haste I decided to use the program a great deal more before writing a review that I felt would be an accurate representation of the major improvements of this update.

 63% More Features.